Theory of art: Anti-essentialist

 Some art theorists have proposed that the attempt to define art must be abandoned and have instead urged an anti-essentialist theory of art.
-In ‘The Role of Theory in Aesthetics’ (1956), Morris Weitz famously argues that individually necessary and jointly sufficient conditions will never be forthcoming for the concept ‘art’ because it is an "open concept".
+In 'The Role of Theory in Aesthetics' (1956), Morris Weitz famously argues that individually necessary and jointly sufficient conditions will never be forthcoming for the concept 'art' because it is an "open concept".
 Weitz describes open concepts as those whose "conditions of application are emendable and corrigible" (1956, p.
 31).
 In the case of borderline cases of art and prima facie counterexamples, open concepts "call for some sort of decision on our part to extend the use of the concept to cover this, or to close the concept and invent a new one to deal with the new case and its new property" (p.
 31 ital. in original).
 The question of whether a new artifact is art "is not factual, but rather a decision problem, where the verdict turns on whether or not we enlarge our set of conditions for applying the concept" (p.
 32).
-For Weitz, it is "the very expansive, adventurous character of art, its ever-present changes and novel creations," which makes the concept impossible to capture in a classical definition (as some static univocal essence).
+For Weitz, it is "the very expansive, adventurous character of art, its ever-present changes and novel creations", that makes the concept impossible to capture in a classical definition (as some static univocal essence).

-While anti-essentialism was never formally defeated, it was challenged and the debate over anti-essentialist theories was subsequently swept away by seemingly better essentialist definitions.
-Commenting after Weitz, Berys Gaut revived anti-essentialism in the philosophy of art with his paper ‘"Art" as a Cluster Concept’ (2000).
+While anti-essentialism was never formally defeated, it was challenged, and the debate over anti-essentialist theories was subsequently swept away by seemingly better essentialist definitions.
+Commenting after Weitz, Berys Gaut revived anti-essentialism in the philosophy of art with his paper '"Art" as a Cluster Concept' (2000).
 Cluster concepts are composed of criteria that contribute to art status but are not individually necessary for art status.
 There is one exception: Artworks are created by agents, and so being an artifact is a necessary property for being an artwork.
 Gaut (2005) offers a set of ten criteria that contribute to art status: